EPC CERTS

 While many commercial EPC providers operate as simple booking services, we stand out by offering comprehensive advice on enhancing your property's energy efficiency rating if your property does not meet the minimum standard.

-If your property falls below the minimum energy efficiency standard (currently set at E), we won't just lodge the EPC; we'll recommend specific improvements to help you meet the standard.
+If your property falls below the minimum energy efficiency standard (currently set at E), we won't automatically lodge the EPC; we'll recommend specific improvements to help you meet the standard.

 Most EPC panel companies will submit your EPC with an F or G rating, leaving you to commission a second EPC after any improvements have been made which could delay a sale or lease of the property.
 We take a proactive approach.
 Before lodging a failed EPC, we'll consult with you and provide advice on how to improve your property's energy rating so any improvements can be made before the EPC is lodged.
 This strategy helps you avoid additional costs linked to multiple EPC submissions.